 Barcode scanners can connect to the computer using varying wireless and Bluetooth technologies as well as a USB cord.
 Most customers will find that the less expensive and more reliable corded barcode scanners will be the best choice.
 Sometimes cordless barcode scanners are necessary – the most common application for cordless scanners in entertainment facilities is the redemption counter where there are bins of toys, and the attendant must walk a large counter scanning various bins.
 Cordless scanners will cost more and have more maintenance typical of any device with a battery.
 Cordless scanners are also more easily dropped and damaged.

-Tickets can be printed on thermal receipts for situations where the ticket will have a short lifespan (like walking 50 feet from the ticket booth to the front gate); however, most businesses that print tickets will also need an option to print tickets onto classic ticket stock.
-BOCA brand printers are the defacto standard in the amusement industry.
-Aluvii is compatible with all BOCA printers.
+Tickets can be printed on thermal receipts for situations where the ticket will have a short lifespan (like walking 50 feet from the ticket booth to the front gate); however, some businesses that print tickets also choose to print tickets onto classic ticket stock.
+BOCA brand printers are the defacto standard in the amusement industry for heavy-weight, classic “stadium” tickets.

 Encouraging customers to go all-digital for their membership, is of course recommended and is the future; however, consider your customer demographic and process as you consider whether you need an ID card printer.